 Our walk continued with the climb up from Castell Bach bay and down once more into Cwmtydu, and as we neared the gravelly cove, an unfamiliar thin strange cry snagged the wind’s roar.
-I swung the camera round thinking it might again be the kestrel returning, but instead suspected, and later confirmed by the very thin pink tinged beak, that it was a Chough.
+I swung the camera round thinking it might again be the kestrel, Falco tinnunculus, returning, but instead suspected, and later confirmed by the very thin pink tinged beak, that it was a chough, Pyrrhocorax pyrrhocorax.

-Last September I’d very sensibly opted to make planting of the 1,000 Fritillaria meleagris bulbs which arrived in the bulb order, my first priority.
-I think I’d read that the success rate for planting dry Fritillary bulbs wasn’t that high, but in any case it was a case of kicking planting off with something small and easy, since I was still a little limited in movement, post hernia surgery.
+Last September I’d very sensibly opted to make planting of the 1,000 Snake’s-head fritillary, Fritillaria meleagris, bulbs which arrived in the bulb order, my first priority.
+I think I’d read that the success rate for planting dry fritillary bulbs wasn’t that high, but in any case, it was a case of kicking planting off, with something small and easy, since I was still a little limited in movement, post hernia surgery.

 Do you enjoy the view?